Federated Progressive Sparsification (Purge, Merge, Tune)+: Evaluation

-For the case of pruning at initialization, we compare against SNIP~\cite{lee2018snip} and GraSP~\cite{wang2019picking}, which construct a fixed sparse model prior to the beginning of model training (cf Section~\ref{sec:related}).
-Following previous work~\cite{jiang2020model,bibikar2021federated}, we apply both schemes in a federated setting by randomly picking a client at the start of the federation to construct the global sparsfication mask that is used throughout training.
-We evaluate the efficacy of these schemes for several degrees of sparsification.
+SNIP~\cite{lee2018snip} and GraSP~\cite{wang2019picking} construct a fixed sparse model prior to the beginning of federated training.
+Following previous works~\cite{jiang2022model,bibikar2022federated}, we apply the schemes in a federated setting by randomly picking a client at the beginning of training to create the initial sparsification mask, and enforce it globally throughout training.

-For dynamic pruning, we compare against PruneFL~\cite{jiang2020model} that uses an adaptive model pruning technique with the initial pruning stage performed on a randomly selected client from the federation.
-The proposed pruning algorithm tries to maximize the reduction of empirical risk per training time unit by creating sets of prunable and non-prunable weights based on the ratio of gradients magnitude over parameter execution time.
-Following the training and pruning configurations suggested in the original work, we compute and set the same execution time for each parameter on each layer.
-We randomly pick a client from the federation at the start of training to learn the initial sparsification mask after the completion of 5 reconfigurations with global mask readjustment every 50 rounds and set the sparsification ratio for mask readjustment at round $t$ to $s*0.5^\frac{t}{1000}$ with $s=\{0.3, 0.8\}$; $s=0.3$ is the recommended value.
+PruneFL~\cite{jiang2022model} aims to maximize the reduction of empirical risk per training time.
+It prunes before training as well as during training.
+During training, PruneFL identifies parameters to prune based on the ratio of gradients magnitude and execution time.
+We follow the training and pruning configurations suggested in the original work.
+At the start of training, PruneFL picks a client at random from the federation to learn the initial pruning mask after 5 reconfigurations.
+We perform global mask readjustment every 50 rounds and sparsification ratio at round $t$ is set to $s \times 0.5^\frac{t}{1000}$ with $s=\{0.3, 0.8\}$; $0.3$ is the recommended value.

-For the Random Pruning baseline, we create a random permutation of the indices of the model weights at every client based on the size of the original model and prune the corresponding weights according to the sparsification percentage and round frequency.
-As shown in Figures~\ref{subfig:FashionMNIST_MainBody_SparsificationSchemesSparsificationComparison_100clients} and~\ref{subfig:Cifar10_MainBody_SparsificationSchemesSparsificationComparison_100clients}, the random scheme is often a strong baseline (see Appendix for further analysis).
+We adapt the one-shot pruning~\cite{han2015learning} approach originally proposed for centralized settings into federated settings by training the original dense model for a specific number of rounds and prune the global model only once (at the server) to the desired sparsity.
+Similar to other pruning approaches, to restrict training on the non-pruned weights across all clients, the server shares the global model's sparsification mask with every client to mask their local updates.
+For our evaluation, we consider two variations of this approach, one where the global model is not fine-tuned after pruning (\textit{OneShot}) and one where it is fine-tuned after pruning (\textit{OneShot w/ FineTuning}) for the last 10 rounds.

-For the no-pruning baselines, we compare against FedAvg with Vanilla SGD \cite{mcmahan2017communication}, FedAvg with Momentum SGD \cite{liu2020accelerating} and FedProx \cite{li2020federatedopt}, depending on the learning domain.
-In FashionMNIST and IMDB we compare against FedAvg with SGD and FedProx, and in CIFAR-10 against FedAvg with Momentum, FedAvg (MFL).
+Finally, we consider FedAvg with Vanilla SGD~\cite{mcmahan2017communication}, FedAvg with Momentum SGD~\cite{liu2020accelerating}, referred to as FedAvg (MFL), and FedProx \cite{li2020federatedopt} as the non-pruning baselines.
+For FashionMNIST we use FedAvg with SGD and FedProx, and FedAvg (MFL) and FedProx for CIFAR-10 and CIFAR-100.